-- ▶ On the x-nullcline, $\frac{dx}{dt} = 0$, and the vector field is vertical, pointing straight up or straight down. - ▶ On the y-nullcline, $\frac{dy}{dt} = 0$, and the vector field is horizontal, pointing either left or right. - At an intersection of an x-nullcline and a y-nullcline, f(x,y)=g(x,y)=0, i.e. a point of intersection between an x-nullcline and a y-nullcline is an equilibrium solution.
+- At the intersection of an x-nullcline and a y-nullcline, f(x,y) = g(x,y) = 0, i.e., the intersection between an x-nullcline and a y-nullcline is an equilibrium solution. - A nullcline is not necessarily a solution curve. - A nullcline is not necessarily a straight line.